Bishop Sycamore High School scandal: 2019–2020

 The football team known as Bishop Sycamore first played in 2019, during which they went 4–5 against a variety of smaller schools, none of them located in Ohio.
 On August 27, 2019, they were removed from playing against Mainland High School in the Freedom Bowl, a private football tournament in Milton, Georgia, for "breach of contract" following failure to submit a roster and book hotel rooms in time.

 In 2020, Bishop Sycamore offered online classes through an organization called Graduation Alliance, but the classes were discontinued after five months as a result of Bishop Sycamore failing to provide payments for the organization's services.
 Meanwhile, the team exploited cancellations stemming from the COVID-19 pandemic to land matches against marquee teams needing to fill their schedule; they went 0–6 that year and were outscored 227–42.
-Their schedule consisted of high school powerhouses like Massillon Washington High School, McCallie School, St. Edward High School, Saint Ignatius High School, and IMG Academy; on which IMG Academy defeated Bishop Sycamore 56–0.
+Their schedule consisted of high school powerhouses like Massillon Washington High School, McCallie School, St. Edward High School, Saint Ignatius High School, and IMG Academy; that year, IMG Academy defeated Bishop Sycamore 58–0.
 NBC News noted that such elite high school programs struggle to find opponents from outside their league or geographic area, as few were willing to travel long distances to face a far superior opponent.
 Bishop Sycamore likely had little difficulty convincing teams to schedule a game.

 2021 season

 Bishop Sycamore came into the 2021 season with the fourth toughest schedule in the nation.
-They also tried to raise $20,000 to fund the school's football program via GoFundMe, but they had raised only $140.
+They also tried to raise $20,000 to fund the school's football program via GoFundMe, but received only $140.
 Prior to their highly publicized 2021 matchup against IMG Academy, Bishop Sycamore had played two games during the 2021 season, losing their first game by a score of 38–0 to Archbishop Hoban High School on August 19, 2021.
 Just two days before playing IMG Academy, Bishop Sycamore had played a second game against Sto-Rox High School on August 27, 2021, which they had lost 19–7.